avakado0/sahibinden_scraper/README.md

 # sahibinden_scraper
-This scraper scrapes major Turkish e-commerce web site sahibinden.com which has bot protection system for web scrapers.
+This scraper written with Scrapy scrapes major Turkish e-commerce web site sahibinden.com which has bot protection system for web scrapers.

 In order to bypass the bot detection system 3 methods are used